8838drake/Bede.Less/README.md

 Although there is no benefit to using either quotation apart from consistency, single quotations should be used in LESS and Javascript leaving double quotations for HTML files.

 ###Nesting
 Nested selectors, if following CSS properties, should be separated with a new line, otherwise should immediately follow the previous selector.
-*Note, you should only nest selectors if you need to overwrite specificity or give an element a high specificity rating.*

 #####Good
 ```less